MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-cost-components.md

 description: Cost components are different types of costs that make up the value of an inventory increase or decrease.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 06/08/2021
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="design-details-cost-components"></a>Design Details: Cost Components
+# Design Details: Cost Components
 Cost components are different types of costs that make up the value of an inventory increase or decrease.

  The following table shows the different cost components and any subordinate cost components that they consist of.